hyperledger-solang/solang/docs/language.rst

 Solidity Source File Structure
 ------------------------------

-A Solidity source file may have multiple contracts in them.
-A contract is defined with the ``contract`` keyword, following by the contract name and then the definition of the contract in curly braces ``{ }``.
-Multiple contracts maybe defined in one solidity source file.
-The name of the contract does not have to match the name of the file, although it this might be convenient.
+A single Solidity source file may define multiple contracts.
+A contract is defined with the ``contract`` keyword, following by the contract name and then the definition of the contract in between curly braces ``{`` and ``}``.

 .. code-block:: javascript

-    import "foo.sol";

     contract A {
         /// foo simply returns true
-        function foo() public return (bool) {
+        function foo() public returns (bool) {
             return true;
         }
     }

     contract B {
         /// bar simply returns false
-        function bar() public return (bool) {
+        function bar() public returns (bool) {
             return false;
         }
     }

-When compiling this, Solang will output ``A.wasm`` and ``B.wasm``, along with the ABI files for each contract.
+When compiling this, Solang will output contract code for both `A` and `B`, irrespective of the name of source file.
+Although multiple contracts maybe defined in one solidity source file, it might be convenient to define a single contract in each file with the same name as the file name.

 Imports
 _______

-The ``import`` directive is used to import types by name from other Solidity files; this means that structs, enums, events, contracts, abstract contract, libraries, and interfaces can be used from another Solidity file.
-This can be useful to keep a single definition in one file, which can be used in multiple other files.
+The ``import`` directive is used to import types from other Solidity files;
+structs, enums, events, contracts, abstract contract, libraries, and interfaces can be used from another Solidity file.
+This can be useful to keep a single definition in one file, which can be used in multiple files.

 There are a few different flavours of import.
 You can specify if you want all types imported, or a just a select few.
 You can also rename the types.
 The simplest form is: